CYCNO/wodo/readme.md

 ## ✨ Installation

+> **Checkout [release](https://github.com/CYCNO/wodo/releases/latest), for more info on which zip to download according to your os and architecture.**

 ### For Windows
 1. Download the [Windows zip](https://github.com/CYCNO/wodo/releases/latest/download/wodo-windows.zip) and extract it.
 2. Open **Command Prompt** or **PowerShell** in the same folder where you downloaded the file.